Bruce Grobbelaar: Retirement and coaching

 Grobbelaar moved back to South Africa, his place of birth, where he coached a number of teams with various degrees of success.
 He managed Seven Stars in 1999 and took the team from the relegation zone to finish fourth in the final league table.
 In 2001, he took over struggling Hellenic.
 While at the club, he saved them from relegation, and played in their last match of the season, against Kaizer Chiefs, starting the game, and substituting himself after 20 minutes after cracking his ribs.
 He was the oldest player ever to have played in the South African league, at 44 years old, until his record was beaten in 2013 by fellow keeper Andre Arendse.
 He also spent time coaching Supersport United, Manning Rangers (2004) and Umtata Bush Bucks (2004), as well as in Zimbabwe, where he was twice briefly player-manager of Zimbabwe's national team in 1997 and 1998.

 Grobbelaar briefly returned to the United Kingdom to help coach a number of clubs.
 Grobbelaar has previously stated that he "hopes to one day return to Anfield as the manager of Liverpool FC."

 Grobbelaar returned to England in 2006 to play in a replay of the 1986 FA Cup final against Everton for the Marina Dalglish Appeal, a charity for Cancer research set up by former team-mate and manager Kenny Dalglish and his wife, Marina, a cancer survivor.
 Liverpool won the match 1–0.

 Grobbelaar played in Sky One's The Match in 2004 and The Match 3 in 2006, keeping a clean sheet in both games.

-Grobbelaar, also known as "Brucie", is still a firm favourite amongst the Anfield faithful, and was voted as No.17 in a poll 100 Players Who Shook The Kop conducted in mid-2006 by the official Liverpool Football Club website.
+Grobbelaar, also known as "Brucie", is still popular with Liverpool fans, and was voted as No.17 in a poll 100 Players Who Shook The Kop conducted in mid-2006 by the official Liverpool Football Club website.
 Over 110,000 worldwide voted for their best ten players in the Anfield club's history, with Grobbelaar finishing 2nd in the goalkeeping stakes.